doub7e/Learning-to-Weight-TDA/README.md

 ## Learning to Weight Parameters for Training Data Attribution

+Unfortunately, we are struggling with the Neurips deadline right now.
 We will release our full code/data soon!